reml-group/fortisavqa/README.md

     }
 ]
 ```
-3. Our proposed method MAVEN supports processing audio, video, and text inputs simultaneously.
-We have separated the audio and video from the original files.
-You can download the processed data in [here]().
+3. Our proposed method, MAVEN, is capable of processing audio, video, and text inputs simultaneously.
+To facilitate this, we have extracted and separated the audio and video components from the original files.
+The processed data is available for download [here]().
-4 利用均匀分布采样出来的FortisAVQA数据集，视频、音频、问题；
+4. The test split of FortisAVQA consists of 211,572 samples.
+To manage testing costs efficiently, we applied uniform sampling to create a representative subset specifically for evaluating large models.
+You can download the test split [here]().
+The details of this split are shown as follows.
 ## Model: MAVEN

 MAVEN is a robust AVQA model that incorporates: